Where do you get your ideas?

 Why do the templates sometimes have more than one thing on them?
 I thought the instructions were for just one project?

-I’m always trying to conserve paper, so when I make a template for a story time project, I squeeze as much as I can on a single sheet (remember, I’m prepping the project for 24 kids).
+I’m always trying to conserve paper, so when I make a template for a story time project, I squeeze as much as I can on a single sheet (remember, I’m prepping the project for lots of kids).
 When it comes time to scan the templates for this blog, it’s easier to post them just as they are, rather than trying to modify them for a single project.